 - Medicines, such as those used to treat high blood pressure, erectile dysfunction, depression, seizures and other conditions

 - Nonallergic rhinitis

 - Tobacco smoke

 - Your symptoms last more than 10 days.

 - You have a high fever.

-- Your nasal discharge is yellow and green and is accompanied by sinus pain or fever.
+- What comes from your nose is yellow and green.
+Your face hurts or you have fever.
 This may be a sign of a bacterial infection.